Student Loan repayment guide 2024

 How is Student Loan interest calculated?

-Over the past few years, you might have seen a lot of news about the government increasing the interest rate on Plan 2 Student Loans.
-While this is technically true, and we're against the principle of students being burdened with extra debt, there is a very important point to stress: the added debt is essentially meaningless.
+Over the past few years, you might have seen a lot of news about the government increasing the interest rate on some Student Loan plans.

 If you repay in full, you'll have paid back more than you borrowed.
 But that's just how interest works, unfortunately.
-That said, there's slightly more to it than that because of a little thing called RPI.
+That said, there's slightly more to it than that because of RPI.

-Of course, as the interest only affects the total value of the debt, and not how much you repay each month, higher interest rates only make a difference to the highest-earning graduates (the ones who are likely to repay, or get close to repaying, their entire Student Loan).
+As the interest only affects the total value of the debt, and not how much you repay each month, higher interest rates only make a difference to the graduates who are likely to repay, or get close to repaying, their entire Student Loan.

-The role of RPI in your Student Loan interest will depend on the type of loan you're on.
+The role of RPI in your Student Loan interest will depend on your loan plan.
 Check out the interest rates for Plan 1, Plan 2, Plan 4 and Plan 5.

 Plan 1 Student Loans explained